Aanchal2707/Spam-SMS-Detection/README.md

 # SMS Spam Detection

-This repository contains a machine learning project aimed at detecting spam messages in SMS data.
-The project includes data preprocessing, feature extraction, model training, and evaluation steps.
-The model is designed to classify SMS messages as either spam or ham (not spam).
+This repository contains a machine learning project focused on detecting SMS spam messages.
+The project includes data preprocessing, text transformation, visualization, feature extraction, model training, and evaluation steps.
+Several machine learning algorithms are implemented to classify SMS messages as spam or ham (not spam).

 ## Table of Contents